mindbox/grav-plugin-directus2/README.md

 ## To Do

 - [ ] CLI command for creating blueprints
-- [ ] Custom Flex Classes for Collection or Item
+- [x] Custom Flex Classes for Collection or Item
-- [ ] Future plans, if any